fhiso/tsc-governance/board/by-laws-board.md

 ### 22.1 Revisions to the Bylaws

-a.
-A proposal to amend may be made either by:
-    i.
-Petition by a minimum of twenty percent (20%) of the Voting Membership of FHISO, in writing, filed with the Chair. ii.
-Petition by a minimum of fifty-one percent (51%) of the Board of Directors of FHISO, in writing, filed with the Chair.
-b.
-All proposals will be referred to a Bylaws Review Committee, chaired
-    by the Secretary, which shall be responsible for a timely investigation of the petition.
-The review committee shall obtain advice, as appropriate, and make the results of its investigation and its recommendations available to the Membership.
-c.
-At least thirty (30) days in advance of the Annual General Meeting
-    or other business meeting of the members called by the Chair in which the balloting is to be conducted, the Secretary shall give notice of a proposed amendment to be voted on by the Membership.
-    Such notice will include the proposed amendment, in final form, together with the required administrative ballot and details of the balloting procedures.
-d.
-The proposed amendment shall pass if a two-thirds (2/3) majority of
-    those participating in the balloting vote in favor of the amendment.
-    The amendment shall be effective as of the date of approval, or at such later date as provided in the amendment itself.
+Except as allowed elsewhere in these Bylaws, the Bylaws may only be amended by a Special Resolution.
+The amendment shall be effective as of the date the Special Resolution is passed, or at such later date as provided in the Special Resolution itself.

 ### 22.2 Trivial Corrections to the Bylaws